improve your experience on our website.

 Welcome to London!

-Hop on the iconic red double-decker bus, and grab a seat at the top deck for scenic views of the city.
+Hop on the iconic red double-decker bus, and grab a seat at the top deck for scenic views of London.
 Take bus number 11, as it goes through popular landmarks such as the Houses of Parliament and St Paul’s Cathedral.
 For only a couple of pounds, you can see these attractions from the comfort of a bus seat.

 Worldwide Local Tip: As a worldwide local, you need to learn that the transport system in London is susceptible to delays and ongoing work.
 Check before you use the transport system for any disruptions or ask the concierge at any of the London hotels how you should get around it.